torlye/mosquito-magnet-watchdog/README.md

 propane, it does still attract and catch mosquitoes due to the R-Octenol chemical attractant.

 Using this watchdog also makes it easier and more convenient to diagnose and fix problems.
-It is no longer necessary to run in and out to check and power cycle the trap manually.
+It is no longer necessary to run in and out of the house all day to check and power cycle the trap manually.
 The power cycling will happen automatically, and by using the watchdog LCD screen, the status can be checked from indoors.

 ## Description